CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 [Swift Package Manager](https://swift.org/package-manager/) is official dependency manager provided by Apple.
 It works on a similar basis as Cocoapods.
 Each framework or app is described with its dependencies in Package.swift file and compiled during the build.
 The benefit of using SwiftPM is that it can be used for scripts development or even cross-platform development, while Cocopods are AppleOS dependent.
 Nevertheless, SwiftPM can be used for iOS/macOS development with an ease.
 In comparision with Cocoapods, SwiftPM does not require extra actions in order to fetch the dependencies, Xcode simply takes care of it.
 SwiftPM also does not require to use Workspace for development as it directly adds the dependencies to the current Xcode project while Cocopods requires to work in a Xcode's workspace as the Pods are attached as a standalone project that contains all the binaries.

 One of the example projects using the SwiftPM for cross-platform development is the Swift server-side web framework, [Vapor](https://github.com/vapor/vapor).
 Vapor runs happily on both, macOS and linux instances.
 Nevertheless, developing Swift code for both platform might not be as easy as you imagine.
 There is a lot of differences in the Foundation developed for Apple OSes and Linux versions.
-Therefore, some alignments might be necessary in order to run the code on both systems which can be the reason why some libraries cannot be simply used on both systems.
+Therefore, some alignments might be necessary in order to run the code on both systems which can be the reason why some libraries cannot be simply used on both systems, but that was just a side note.

 ![SwiftPM with Vapor application](assets/SwiftPM.png)